top of page

 X-Men: Reign of Apocalypse for Nintendo Game Boy Advance

 A beat 'em up in the vein of the classic Konami X-Men Arcade, minus the production values.
 It has an impressive collection of bosses with some great sprite work.
-Just stick to Wolverine and put all the stats in strength.
+Just stick to Wolverine and put all the stats in to strength.
 The other options are much more tedious.

 Release: Sep 25, 2001